Botanical Name: Eschscholzia californica

 Hardiness: Perennial in USDA zones 8–10; usually grown as an annual.

-Variety Information: 2″–3″ rose, red, orange, white, and yellow silky, saucer-shaped flowers with four delicate, slightly ruffled paper-like petals.
+Variety Information: 2″–3″ scarlet and orange saucer-shaped flowers with four silky, paper-like petals.

 Bloom Period: Spring to frost